rael-g/Piece/docs/Architecture/Overview.md

 The Piece Engine is a multi-layered game development framework designed to offer flexibility and performance.
 Its architecture is built upon a core philosophy: **Maximum Modularity and Extensibility**.
 Every component of the engine is designed to be a self-contained, replaceable unit, allowing alternative implementations without modifying the engine's main source code.
 Our goal is to provide a solid and high-performance foundation while empowering developers to customize every aspect, from the low-level renderer to the high-level game logic.

+Crucially, the engine employs a hybrid C++ and C# architecture where C++ backends are compiled on-demand via `MSBuild.targets` in NuGet packages, and then seamlessly integrated through Dependency Injection (DI) in C#.
+This allows the C++ core to remain entirely platform-agnostic and decoupled from specific backend implementations.

 This document provides a unified and organic view of the Piece Engine's architecture, encompassing everything from the low-level C++ backend to the Piece.Framework (C#).

 ## The Piece Engine's Modular Component Architecture Philosophy: Dynamic and Modular Extensibility